 What is Lognormal Distribution in Excel

-Lognormal distribution returns a continuous statistical distribution of a random variable which is normally distributed logarithm.
-Following is are the types of lognormal functions used in excel:-
+Lognormal distribution returns a continuous statistical distribution of a random variable, which is normally distributed logarithm.
+The following is are the types of lognormal functions used in excel:-

 - x:- the required value of ‘x’ whose lognormal distribution is to be returned.

 - mean:- mean of Ln(x)

 - cumulative:- If the cumulative is TRUE, then the function returns cumulative distribution, else FALSE gives the probability density.